 - Thomas W. Brunner has also received the Wiley A. Branton Award for Civil Rights Advocacy.

-- Honored with Whitman-Walker Clinic's "Going the Extra Mile Award" for outstanding legal work on behalf of HIV/AIDS victims.
+- Honored with Whitman-Walker Health's "Going the Extra Mile Award" for outstanding legal work on behalf of people living with HIV.

 - Theodore A. Howard recognized by Legal Aid Justice Center (LAJC) of Charlottesville, VA, for outstanding work defending the constitutional rights of prisoners at the Fluvanna Correctional Center for Women (FCCW).

 - Brian H. Pandya received the Pro Bono Advocacy Award from the Federal Circuit Bar Association (FCBA) for his work on veterans' appeals.

 Our representations over the past decade have included noteworthy cases (cases with sweeping potential ramifications or those requiring significant resources), cases handled on behalf of individuals referred through legal service providers with whom we have developed close relationships, and a diverse array of other matters appealing to the individual interests, strengths and ideals of our Wiley Rein pro bono participants, including a host of transactional and other non-litigation matters.